TUB-DVG/wissen-digital-ewb/webcentral/doc/06_sphinx/source/dev/style_guide.md

 ### Docstrings
 Docstrings should be present for each module, class- and method-definition.
-Each Docstring concists of multiple parts, whereby each part is seperated by a empty line.
+Each Docstring concists of multiple parts, whereby each part is seperated by an empty line.
 Here are the different parts:
  - 1. Short description of the function/class/module: one line description of the described element.